Lukas Franks PI

 She shrugged who gives a shit, took a drag, and said nothing.

 “You wouldn’t happen to have a CCTV in this place?”
 I looked around.
-The book said all bars are required to have CCTV, connected directly to big brother over at LibertyCorp.
+The book said all bars are required to have CCTV, connected directly to copCentral.

 Yeah, this was a Redcent joint, so maybe it was broken.
 But I didn’t buy it.
-This was a fancy Redcent joint, which means mob-run, and in this ‘hood that means Russians—the Organitskaya.
+This was a fancy Redcent joint, which meant mob-run, and in Redcent that meant Russians—the Organitskaya.
 The Organitskaya don’t fuck with security.

-“Tuesday night,” she grabbed the fifty and shoved it down her bra.
+“Tuesday night,” she grabbed the fifty and shoved it in her bra.
 “The dude comes in most weeks.”
 She put her cigarette out.
 “He usually has me mix up an Orchid, then he just sits there,” she gestured at the lounge area, “all by himself, eyes closed, for hours.
-He’s a chipHead, probably Switch, so I figure he’s off deepFreaking somewhere.”
+He’s a chipHead, probably Switch, so I figure he’s off deepFreaking.”

 “Tuesday night, did you see him leave?”